syncfusion-content/blazor-docs/blazor/mention/getting-started.md

 ---
 layout: post
-title: Getting Started with Blazor Media Query Component | Syncfusion
+title: Getting Started with Blazor Mention Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Media Query component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about getting started with Blazor Mention component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
-control: Media Query
+control: Mention
 documentation: ug
 ---

-# Getting Started with Blazor Media Query Component
+# Getting Started with Blazor Mention Component

-This section briefly explains about how to include `Blazor Media Query` component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include `Blazor Mention` component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

 ## Prerequisites